Rhetoric (RHE) Courses

 RHE-201 Reasoning & Advocacy

 This course focuses on the process of constructing, analyzing, and evaluating public arguments.
 This is a foundational rhetoric course because it focuses on the development and application of knowledge in critical thinking, argument analysis, reasoning, and advocacy.
 It emphasizes the nature and role of communication in public discussions and decision making.
 The course highlights the adaptation of logic and reasoning to human action in a democratic society.
 The class examines public argument in a variety of forms such as political debates, speeches, and editorials, Supreme Court decisions, advertising, and popular culture.
 Judicial argument is examined in the form of Supreme Court decisions.
 Finally, social argument is examined through an investigation of selected examples from popular culture.
 The course serves the purpose of exposing non-majors to the fundamentals of rhetoric and communication.
 It also prepares Rhetoric majors and minors for more advanced courses such as Classical Rhetoric and Contemporary Rhetorical Theory and Criticism.
-This course is typically offered in the fall semester.

 Prerequisites: none